rubygems/rfcs/text/0002-bundle-add-and-remove.md

 ```

 ```
-bundle rm minitest sinatra
+bundle remove minitest sinatra
 ```

 Prints out and exits with error status code:

 ```
 Gem "minitest" couldn't be found in the Gemfile.
-Aborting.
+Skipping.
 ```